Written by Advisor Brittany - 21/04/2021

 If your idea of Canadian cottage life involves camping, you’ll find ample opportunity to do so across the UK!
 Rolling hills, breathtaking lakes, and open fields will bring a different feel to the experience, but there’s also no telling what history you’ll come across in the process.

+Advisor Heather brought camping equipment in order to have an unbelievable experience camping in Wales.
+Don’t plan to bring camping equipment with you?
+Consider renting or borrowing from a friend!
 Several websites in the UK will loan out camping equipment (some will even deliver!)
 Prices and availability will of course vary depending on your location, but it could be an option for those still wanting to experience camping while in the UK!

-Did you know: While Canadians are quite used to camping with a tent, the more popular pastime in the UK is “caravanning” - an activity that has remained popular for over a century!
+Did you know: While Canadians are quite used to camping with a tent, the more popular pastime in the UK is “caravanning” - an activity that has remained popular for over a century

+While advisor Mackenzie was studying in London, her sister was working as an au pair in Bath.
+They went on a camping trip together in Wales (using borrowed camping gear and car from her sister’s host family) and got to experience several moments that were akin to Canadian cottaging!
 With the UK being an island, you are never far from water.
 Mackenzie visited the Gower Peninsula and spent an afternoon at Rhossili Bay Beach.
 Her sister and her camped in various spots, with several being beside the water!
 Although there was a campfire ban in place at the time, they honoured the Canadian campfire tradition by lighting a few tealights.
+On said camping trip, Mackenzie also got to see some wildlife in the form of ponies and cows!
+While this is not your typical Canadian bear sighting, it was much more agreeable.

 No matter what type of Canadian cottage life experiences you’re used to, chances are there are activities to bring you right back to that cottage feeling while you’re in the UK.